benweet/stackedit/src/data/welcomeFile.md

 # Welcome to StackEdit!

 Hi!
 I'm your first Markdown file in **StackEdit**.
 If you want to learn about StackEdit, you can read me.
 If you want to play with Markdown, you can edit me.
-If you have finished with me, you can just create new files by opening the **file explorer** on left corner of the navigation bar.
+If you have finished with me, you can just create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Files

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

-> **Note:**
->
-> - StackEdit can be used offline thanks to the application cache.
-> - Your local files are not shared between different browsers or computers unless you use the [synchronization mechanism](#synchronization).
-> - Clearing your browser's data may **delete all your files!** Make sure you sign in with Google to have all your files and settings backed up and synced.

 ## Create files and folders